-Dr. Drayton earned a Doctorate of Ministry Degree in Transformative Leadership from the prestigious Colgate Rochester Crozier Divinity School in Rochester, New York, where he was trained in social justice work.
-In addition, he has earned a Master’s of Divinity Degree from the Florida Center for Theological Studies in Miami, Florida, formerly New York Seminary, where he excelled in Greek and Theology.
-And Dr. Drayton was also awarded an undergraduate degree in Psychology from Pfeiffer University in Misenheimer, North Carolina.
-He trained for two years, as an intern, at Good Samaritan Medical Center, in West Palm Beach, Florida and trained for two years in a chaplain residency program, Clinical Pastoral Education (CPE), under the auspices of The Association for Clinical Pastoral Education (ACPE), where he became a graduate and served as the Course Assistant.
+Dr. Drayton earned a Doctorate of Ministry Degree in Transformative Leadership from the prestigious ATS accredited Colgate Rochester Crozer Divinity School in Rochester, New York, where he was trained in social justice work.
+In addition, he has earned a Master of Divinity Degree from the Florida Center for Theological Studies in Miami, Florida, originally New York Seminary, where he excelled in Greek and Theology and Dr. Drayton was also awarded an undergraduate degree in Psychology from Pfeiffer University in Misenheimer, North Carolina.
+Dr. Drayton has trained as an intern at the Good Samaritan Medical Center in West Palm Beach, Florida and trained for two years in a chaplain residency program, Clinical Pastoral Education (CPE), under the auspices of The Association for Clinical Pastoral Education (ACPE), where he became a graduate and served as the Course Assistant.
 Additionally, Dr. Drayton completed a subsequent residency program at Good Samaritan Medical Center in accordance with the College of Pastoral Supervision and Psychotherapy.
 It was during this time of clinical training that he became the founding secretary of the nonprofit HIV/AIDS Pastoral Care Network of Palm Beach County and served the tri-county area.

-Dr. Tony Drayton has pastored Saint James Church of Riviera Beach, Florida, for over 28 years, and engaged as an adjunct professor with Moody Bible College and Seminary, Chicago, Illinois.
+Reverend Tony Drayton has pastored Saint James Church of Riviera Beach, Florida, for over 28 years, and engaged as an adjunct professor with Moody Bible College and Seminary, Chicago, Illinois.
 He further serves as a Community Organizer with the non partisan group, Faith In Florida.
-He has served the City of Riviera Beach as Co-Chair of the Commission on Social Justice, an effort formulated to examine the intricacies of community violence and crime.
-Also, Dr. Drayton serves the City as senior Police Department Chaplain, Housing Authority Chair, and the Urban League Board, One Church, One Child.
+He has served the City of Riviera Beach as Co-chair of the Commission on Social Justice, an effort formulated to examine the intricacies of community violence and crime.
+Also, Dr. Drayton has served the City as senior Police Department Chaplain, Housing Authority Chair, and the Urban League Board, One Church, One Child.

-As Senior Pastor/Teacher of Saint James Church, Dr. Drayton’s vision continues to include the physical expansion of the building and further strengthening of Saint James’ nonprofit initiatives.
-His transformational leadership style is demonstrated through a plethora of ministries/programs such as the prolific youth ministry known as J.A.M.M.
-(Jesus As My Motivator); Wisdom Ministry; Doctor A. H. Lockett Scholarship Ministry; Mighty Men Mentoring Ministry; Order My Steps HIV/AIDS Ministry; Come Get Some Social Media Ministry; and a newly established Financial Planning Ministry.
-Each ministry is formulated to serve the community.
+As the Lead Pastor/Teacher of Saint James Church, Dr. Drayton’s vision included physical expansion of the building and the establishment of several non-profit organizations.
+His transformational leadership style is demonstrated through a plethora of ministries/programs such as JAMM (Jesus As My Motivator Youth Movement); Wisdom Ministry; A. H. Lockett Scholarship Ministry; several mentoring programs and Order My Steps HIV/AIDS Ministry.
+Each ministry serves the community.

-Dr. Drayton is married to Dr. Audrita G. Drayton.
-They have two daughters, Anya Freemon and Shantel Drayton, as well as a granddaughter, Avaughna Burrs and a grandson, Marquetis Burgess.
+Dr. Drayton is married to Dr. Audrita G. Drayton, PhD.
+They have two daughters, Anya and Shantel Drayton as well as a granddaughter, Avaughna Burrs and a grandson, Marquetis Burgess Jr.